 Also, Pres.
 Maynes came and spoke in our ward-- it was completely awesome!
 I felt like we were getting a sneak peak at our upcoming Zone Conference.
-One fact he shared is that two years ago, our mission was averaging a yield of
+One fact he shared is that two years ago, our mission was averaging a yield of one baptism from every 55 new investigators.
+Now, that number is up to one from every 10.
+That shows how far we've come as a mission.

 I also have learned a very important principle-- a very great secret (at least, in my eyes).
 Chapter 6 of Preach My Gospel focuses on Christlike Attributes, and we are encouraged to continually seek to self-improve; our personalities, patience levels, and desires all need constant renovation.
 But for a long time I've thought that simply acting like the person you want to be will make you become that person inside as well.
 I suppose many people think the same way.
 And so we bite our tongues in a moment of anger, hoping absence of ill-willed words will create an absence of ill-willed thoughts.
 So also do we express the loving concern we hope to eventually feel.
 But this approach, unaided, is terribly slow and less-effective than we often appreciate.
 Sarcasm, impatience, and judgment often remain in our minds and hearts, even though we have the good sense not to accept or express them.
 I found my own insight in the Book of Mormon.
 Alma 31:5 tells of Alma's missionary game plan for reclaiming the apostate Zoramites: